 Baytree House Hotel

 Located in historic Kirkcudbright, in the old High Street, the Baytree House is a Georgian property with many original features including a vaulted ceiling, marble fireplace and a sweeping staircase.
 There is free Wi-Fi throughout the house and guests can borrow a laptop computer if needed.
 The rooms have en suite facilities with fresh towels.
 As the rooms are not serviced, extra towels are available at an extra fee.
 Guests may use the dining room to help themselves to hot beverages, it is also equipped with books, magazines, board games, TV with DVD player and a collection of DVDs as well as a Wii U games console and some games.
-In the morning at Baytree House, breakfast is served in the spacious conservatory dining room which outlooks over the garden.
-There are freshly cooked breakfasts served to your table as well as your choices from the buffet table.
+In the morning, a self-service breakfast is available in the spacious conservatory dining room which outlooks the garden The self-service breakfast consists of cereals, toast, fresh fruit, natural yoghurt, prunes, tea, coffee, fresh fruit and water.
 Maclellan's Castle, the Tolbooth Art Centre, the Stewartry Museum and a swimming pool, as well as many independent shops, restaurants and pubs can be reached on foot in less than 5 minutes.

 Hotels in Kirkcudbright